 This super simple Vegan Gazpacho is refreshing and light for hot summer days.
 It’s chock full of veggies with a hint of heat.

-This recipe for vegan gazpacho is straight from my recipe box.
+This vegan gazpacho recipe is straight from my recipe box.
 Remember those?
 This one comes from my mom.
 She was known among her family and friends as an awesome cook!

-My husband is crazy about this recipe!
+My whole family is in love with this recipe!
 It’s so easy to make, has great flavor with all the fresh veggies, and can be customized to each person’s desired heat.
-I like it SPICY!
-He and the kids like it mild.
+I like it spicy, and the kids like it mild.

 - Super Simple Vegan Soup Recipe